ctkjose/R1PLUSFIRMWARE/README.md

 Optimize for size and performance under Arduino's ATMEGA 2560.

+## Thanks and Copyrights ##

+This project is based on original work from [Marlin](http://marlinfw.org) [frimware](https://github.com/MarlinFirmware/Marlin) and projects like Sprinter and grbl.
+Copyright (C) 2016 MarlinFirmware

+Marlin is  based on a mashup between [Sprinter](https://github.com/kliment/Sprinter) and [grbl](https://github.com/simen/grbl/tree).
+Copyright (C) 2011 Camiel Gubbels / Erik van der Zalm

+Thanks to the guys a [RepRap](https://reprap.org/wiki/RepRap) and the community for all the valuable information that made this project possible.

 ## Boards ##

 This firmware is exclusive for [RAMPS 1.4](https://reprap.org/wiki/RAMPS_1.4)  boards and similar revisions including 1.6.
 As the RAMPS board is build for the Arduino MEGA we are able to make a lot of clean up and optimizations for this hardware combination.

 ## Motion and Steppers ##